Business studies

-Business studies, often simply called business, is a field of study that deals with the principles of business, management, and economics.
+Business studies, normally called business, is a field of study that deals with the principles of business, management, and economics.
 It combines elements of accountancy, finance, marketing, organizational studies, human resource management, and operations.
 Business studies is a broad subject, where the range of topics is designed to give the student a general overview of the various elements of running a business.
 The teaching of business studies is known as business education.

 Countries in which the subject is taught under the name "business studies" include Mauritius, Oman, Bahrain, South Korea, Argentina, Australia, Bangladesh, Nepal, Brazil, Canada, Hong Kong, India, Ireland, Mexico, Singapore, Malaysia, Cambodia, Kenya, Poland, Malta, New Zealand, Nigeria, Pakistan, South Africa, Sri Lanka, Sweden, the United Kingdom, Namibia, Zimbabwe and Indonesia.

 United Kingdom

 England

-Business studies can be taken as part of the General Certificate of Secondary Education (GCSE) option for Year 9, Year 10 and Year 11 at secondary school and also can be taken as part of a GCE Advanced Level (A-level) course in Year 12 and Year 13.
-It includes a range of subjects, which give the student general understanding of the various elements of running a business.
+Business studies can be taken as part of the General Certificate of Secondary Education (GCSE) option for Year 9, Year 10, and Year 11 at secondary school.
+Also, they can be taken as part of a GCE Advanced Level (A-level) course in Year 12 and Year 13.
+It includes a range of subjects, which gives the student a general understanding of the various elements of running a business.
 Subjects covered include, but are not limited to: Business Organization, People in Business, Marketing, Operations & Production, Finance, and Strategic Management.

 Scotland

 Business management is an option for National 5 and Higher qualifications.
-Both National 5 and Higher exams cover Understanding business, People, Finance, and Marketing and operations.
+Both National 5 and Higher exams cover Understanding business, People, Finance, Marketing, and operations.

 Entry to UK Higher Education

-The University of Cambridge considers business studies not to be a 'traditional academic subject', although taking business studies individually will not disadvantage students as long as it is identified as 'essential' or 'desirable' for the course being applied for.
+The University of Cambridge considers business studies not to be a 'traditional academic subject'.
+However, taking business studies individually will not disadvantage students as long as it is identified as 'essential' or 'desirable' for the course being applied for.
 It is also suitable when applying for economics at university, if the college the candidate comes from does not offer the economics A-level individually.